-- > The accreditation of the CB or, the recognition of the CB by a national authority. - > Verification of the training and qualification of auditors (CVs, training records and evidence of competence of all ISCC auditors, etc.). - Registration procedures for customers and register of audits carried out and scheduled. - > Documentation of audit reports, review process of audit reports and monitoring of timely implementation of corrective actions. - Documentation of risk assessments conducted prior to audits of ISCC System Users (e.g. remote sensing analysis of farms and compliance with ISCC Principle 1). - > Decision process for the issuing of certificates. - > Registry of certificate holders.
+- > The required accreditation of the CB. - > Verification of the training and qualification of auditors (CVs, training records and evidence of competence of all ISCC auditors, etc.). - > Registration procedures for customers and register of audits carried out and scheduled. - > Documentation of audit reports, review process of audit reports and monitoring of timely implementation of corrective actions. - Documentation of risk assessments conducted prior to audits of ISCC System Users (e.g. remote sensing analysis of farms and compliance with relevant CORSIA sustainability criteria and/or ISCC Principle 1). - > Decision process for the issuing of certificates. - > Registry of certificate holders.